Mt Bimberi & Blue Waterholes

 No, we do not charge a single supplement fee.

 Telstra provides the best mobile phone coverage through the Kosciuszko National Park.
-Whilst not always guaranteed, we have found that we have had service at some point almost every day along the tour (most consistently at high points and mountain passes).
+Whilst not always guaranteed, we have found that we have had service at some point every few days along the tour (most consistently at high points and mountain passes).
 Please note that the reception may not always be good enough to hold a phone conversation, however text messages will generally send with time.

 Additionally, both guides will be carrying devices with inReach satellite technology to always have an open line of communication.